HenryHuang2/DistilLlama/README.md

 ## Future Improvements

 1. **Data Preprocessing:** Improve data preprocessing by cleaning and filtering text.
 Segment long sequences into smaller chunks.
-2. **Teacher Model Selection:** Use a teacher model pretrained on the same dataset.
-For this project, since OpenWebText was used as the training dataset, GPT-2 would be a suitable teacher as it is trained on the same dataset and uses a matching tokenizer.
-3. **DDP Optimization:** Currently, each GPU instance has a separate copy of the teacher model, which is inefficient.
+2. **DDP Optimization:** Currently, each GPU instance has a separate copy of the teacher model, which is inefficient.
 Consider optimizing the Distributed Data Parallel (DDP) setup.

+## HuggingFace Model
+The model is uploaded to [HuggingFace](https://huggingface.co/HenryHHHH/DistilLlama)

 ## Acknowledgements
 - University of Melbourne for providing the resources